Does Intermittent Fasting Increase Longevity?

 Besides fasting, optimizing sleep is crucial because Melatonin is an excellent sirtuin activator, same as fasting.

-Fasting Also Boost NAD Level:
+Fasting Also Boosts NAD Level:

 Supplements For Boost NAD